AtaCanYmc/2d-grapher/README.md

 # console-grapher
- The programme developed for C# console is a simple project for reading 2d graphs, it was prepared as my university homework in 2019.
+ The program developed for C# console is a simple project for reading 2d graphs, it was prepared as my university homework in 2019.